 Deliver more marketing campaigns

-At a time of year where more consumers than ever flock online to find a bargain, it’s essential that retailers are prepared and able to make the most of those who are looking to spend.
-One way to do this is by ensuring that marketing emails sent to consumers with news of discounts and offers are safely delivered into the customer’s inbox.
-While the junk folder was designed to catch phishing emails and spam, if your organization doesn’t use email verification protocols, you too could find yourself landing in amongst the trash.
+At a time of year when more consumers than ever flock online to find a bargain, it’s essential that retailers are prepared and able to make the most of those who are looking to spend.
+One way to do this is by ensuring that marketing emails sent to consumers with news of discounts and offers are safely delivered to the customer’s inbox.
+While the junk folder was designed to catch phishing emails and spam, if your organization doesn’t use email verification protocols, you too could find yourself landing in the trash.

 Email verification boosts